From July 11- July 18, kinesiologists in districts 2 and 4 participated in elections to Council. The following kinesiologists were elected:

 Determining your electoral district

 There are seven electoral districts for the purpose of Council elections.
-Your electoral district is determined by where you primarily practise.
-If you are not practising, your electoral district is determined by where you live.
+Your electoral district is based on the location where you primarily work, and if you are not working, where you live.
 To view the districts and the number of kinesiologists elected from each district, click here.

 Elections are held every July.
 The schedule is as follows: